-Bike Back Derby, Life Cycle's bike refurbishment scheme, is part of Connected - a local travel initiative which aims to keep Derby moving, reduce congestion and increase active travel.
+Bike Back Derby is part of Connected - a Derby City Council initiative which aims to keep Derby moving, reduce congestion and increase active travel.

-Bike Back Derby takes in donations of unwanted bicycles from the public that are unused and gathering dust and rust and completely refurbish them to a state better than new.
-All this work is undertaken by inmates at HMP Stocken, a category C prison near Nottingham, where they work towards and gain a level 2 City and Guilds qualification in cycle mechanics.
+We take donations of unwanted bicycles from the public that are gathering dust and completely refurbish them to get them back into use.
+The work is undertaken by prisoners at HMP Stocken and HMP Nottingham, who work towards earning a "Level 2" City and Guilds qualification in Cycle Mechanics.

-The bicycles are brought back to Derby for use by low income beneficiaries, through schemes run by our partners: Wheels to Work, The University of Derby, Derby Royal Hospital, Sustrans and Derby City Council.
+The fixed bicycles are brought back to Derby to help people on low income better access work and other local services.
+Our partners include: Wheels to Work, University of Derby, Derby Royal Hospital, Sustrans and Derby City Council.

-As well as reducing the flow of bikes to landfill and giving new life to old bikes, the project provides employment, training and nationally accredited City & Guilds qualifications for prisoners at HMP Stocken.
+The scheme reduces the flow of old bikes to landfill and provides employment, training and nationally accredited City & Guilds qualifications for prisoners.